emqx/emqx-docs/en_US/gateway/coap.md

 ## Enable the CoAP Gateway

-In EMQX 5.0, CoAP gateways can be configured and enabled through the Dashboard, HTTP API, and configuration file `emqx.conf`.
+In EMQX 5.0, CoAP gateway can be configured and enabled through the Dashboard, HTTP API, and configuration file `emqx.conf`.
 This section takes the configuration via Dashboard as an example to illustrate the operating steps.

 On EMQX Dashboard, click **Extensions** -> **Gateways** on the left navigation menu.
 On the **Gateway** page, all supported gateways are listed.
 Locate **CoAP** and click **Setup** in the **Actions** column.
 Then, you will be directed to the **Initialize CoAP** page.